jmeistrich/rnl-conf-2025/slides/slides.md

 <img src="/media/downloads.png" class="max-h-[540px] rounded-lg" />

 <!--
-I've been hearing that nobody builds desktop apps anymore, but I don't think that's true.
+When I've been ranting to everyone I know about React Native on desktop, they tell me that nobody builds desktop apps anymore.

+But I don't think that's true.
 Electron is actually downloaded almost as much as Expo.

-But these apps are huge, they use a ton of memory, and they don't feel as good as they should.
+And now AI is making it easy for people to quickly spin up little mini apps.
+But these mini apps are 300 megabytes with full browsers inside, and they're not as good as they should be.

-So I think it's time to…
 -->

 ---